sap-tutorials/sap-build-process-automation/tutorials/spa-order-management-int-2-automation/spa-order-management-int-2-automation.md

-### Write Excel Automation - Second Worksheet
+### Write Excel automation - Second Worksheet

-Now, you add a second worksheet for the line item details.
+Now, you will add a second worksheet for the line item details.

 Desired result: